Slipper tub and double vanity bathroom remodel in Malvern, PA by Fedor Fabrication

 Most remodels go sideways for the same reason: design and construction don’t talk to each other.
 The designer draws something the builder can’t actually build for the price quoted, and you’re stuck in the middle.

-We use a design-build model — the team that designs your Malvern bath is the same team that builds it.
-Every line on the drawing has been priced.
-Every spec has been confirmed.
-Because Malvern runs from pre-1920 borough Victorian to post-2010 Great Valley subdivision to Willistown estate, we scope each bath on its own terms — in a borough Victorian we’ve already solved the problems other remodelers won’t find until they open a plaster wall (the galvanized supply, the under-built subfloor); in a subdivision the work is predictable; on an estate we plan the custom millwork and stone up front.
-We sequence the work around Malvern Borough’s inspection schedule so the project doesn’t stall waiting on the township.
+We use a design-build model — the team that designs your Malvern bath is the team that builds it.
+By the time you get a contract, every line is priced, every spec is confirmed, and the old-house problems other remodelers hit mid-job in a borough Victorian (galvanized supply, an under-built subfloor, old water damage under the tub) are already solved.
+In an East Whiteland subdivision the work is predictable; on a Willistown estate we plan the custom millwork and stone up front.
+We sequence around Malvern Borough’s inspection schedule so the project doesn’t stall waiting on the township.

 The 8 steps, start to finish